JNRowe/upoints/doc/geolocation_and_pathcross.rst

 My initial idea had been to use the city_ data to populate an automatically updating database that could be queried to find people in the local area [#]_.
-Much like some of those oh-so-cool Web 2.0 buzzword laden sites do but without the manual updating, javascript, lack of privacy and continual spam.
+Much like some of those oh-so-cool Web 2.0 buzzword laden sites do but without the manual updating, Javascript, lack of privacy and continual spam.
 Me and a few friends already do such a thing using our published hCalendar_ entries, a heap of nifty Haskell code and some dirty hack infested XSLT.
 It works well, but it